 If you're hosting dinner, it's not too early to start thinking and preparing for the big feast.
 I've been hosting Thanksgiving for over 10 years.
 Here are a few of my secrets to having a stress free Thanksgiving:

 #1 Plan Your Menu – Write out what you want to make.
 Look at it a few times, tweak it and be sure it will accommodate the number of guests you're having.
 I once bought a 27-pound turkey for 4 people.
 Think about that.
 We had turkey for the whole neighborhood!

 #2 Keep It Simple – If your family is a meat and potatoes kinda family don't make foi gras for an appetizer.
 I once tried to make 6 different side dishes…again, for 4 people.
 I was so overworked and stressed out I threw up the Thanksgiving morning.

 #3 Set a Budget – Hosting a holiday should not mean you need to take out a second mortgage on the house.
 Once you have your menu planned, figure out what it's going to cost you.
-If it's over your head than rework.
+If it's over your head then rework.
 Be sure to include decorating in your budget as well.
-Get inspired, check out my Dollar Store Decor board on Pinterest.
+Plan and track your expenses with my free Holiday Expense Tracker.

 #4 Prep and Pre-Prep – Many things can be prepped a few days in advance.
 There are several things you can do in the days leading up to Thanksgiving: